ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.markdown

 ## Example I - Compact specific indexes

+Specific indexes are listed in `CompactSettings` in this example.

 {CODE compact_3@ClientApi\Operations\Server\Compact.cs /}

 ## Example II - Compact all indexes

+The following example shows how compact all of the indexes and documents in the database.

 {CODE compact_4@ClientApi\Operations\Server\Compact.cs /}